afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w7-notes.md

 ### Lesson 2: Final Project Overview

 - `input` :
   - the track is a loop circuit
-     -  sorted list of waypoints equally spaced to track
+    - sorted list of waypoints equally spaced on the track
-     -  waypoint become the reference signal for the controller and navigation to all wayspoint
+      - contain both position and speed
-  -  controller reference contain both position and speed
+      - waypoint become the `reference signal` for the controller and navigating to all waypoints to complete the full track
-  -  implementation of `Longitudinal` and `Lateral control` is needed to control the vehicle
+  -  => implementation of `Longitudinal` and `Lateral control` is needed to control the vehicle

 - `output` :
   - throttle